 In this new digital era, expectations from emerging technologies are increasing.
 Today, customers require reliable, durable and personalized products, on time and place they want them.
-Thanks to Internet of Things (IoT) that connected billions of devices together and generated vast amount of volume, velocity and variety of data.
-It made easier for businesses to meet the customer demand.
+Thanks to Internet of Things (IoT) that connected billions of devices together and generated vast amount of volume, velocity, and variety of data.
+It made easier for businesses to meet customer demand.

 Data has all the essential characteristics that a business ecosystem demands because several business transactions include buying and selling data – a medium of exchange.
 If enterprises treat data as a currency it will become a modern data currency that enables companies to expand their digital transformation efforts.